santoshyadavdev/GitHubTips/README.md

 # GitHub Tips 🚀

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->

 [![All Contributors](https://img.shields.io/badge/all_contributors-4-orange.svg?style=flat-square)](#contributors-)

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-Do you have any Git or GitHub Tips to share, do you want to contribute and help community.
+Do you have any Git or GitHub Tips to share, do you want to contribute and help the community.

-Than this is the right place for you, great communities are built together, this website will remain open source.
+Then this is the right place for you, great communities are built together, and this website will remain open source.

 You can share the Tips and get a green square on your profile.

 ## Do no cheat

-Please make sure you do not copy and paste someone elses Tips.
-We do not want to plagiarize someone elses content.
+Please make sure you don't copy and paste someone else's Tips.
+We do not want to plagiarize someone else's content.

 ## Guide for Code Contributors 📝